Erastuskanyatta/Introduction-to-PHP/index.md

 Congratulations!
 You have written your first PHP program.
 ### Variables in PHP
-Variables in PHP are used to store information.
+Variables in PHP are used by programmers to give a certain value name so that they can use it as many time as possible.

-The variable name cannot start with a number.
-Instead, they start with a letter or an underscore character.
+When writing variables, always make sure to start with a letter or an underscore character  but **never** start a variable with a number.

-In PHP, Variables are created by first writing the $sigh followed by the name of the variable.
+In PHP, variables are created by first writing the dollar($)sigh.
+This is followed by giving a name to the variable created.

 Let us look at a simple implementation of variables in PHP:
 ```php